davidleiti/ComposeGenerator/README.md

 _MainActivity.kt_

 ## Limitations & Further improvements
-- Static layouts - Currently there is no way of interacting with the generated UI components, meaning that they won’t be able to react to touch feedback and they can’t be updated after being generated
-- Limited number of supported Views and Attributes - the only view and attribute types supported by the framework are the following:
+- Limited number of supported Views, Attributes, and UiActions - the only types supported by the framework are the following:
   - View types: TextView, ImageView, Button, CheckBox, Switch, ProgressBar, FrameLayout, LinearLayout, CardView, ScrollView, TableView